starcourse/starcourse.github.io/README.md

 git commit -m "initial commit" git push origin master
 ```
-   - OR download it as a .zip file from Github and initialize git after saving:
+   - OR download it as a .zip file from Github and initialize git after saving
 (I’m assuming you’ve already extracted and saved the .zip folder into its desired location.
 In this example you’ve named it “existing_folder” so replace the command with the actual folder name)
 ```
 cd existing_folder
 git init